- Sweet potatoes are not considered toxic to dogs. In fact, they can be a nutritious treat when given in moderation.

-You should be more vigilant if the potatoes have been cooked in seasoning or fried.
-Too much salt can lead to dehydration and can be a particular problem for dogs with renal conditions.
+You should be more vigilant if the sweet potatoes have been cooked in seasoning or fried.
+According to a 2008 study by Companion Animal Medicine, too much salt can lead to dehydration and can be a particular problem for dogs with renal conditions.

-1. Linked to Canine Dilated Cardiomyopathy (DCM)
+1. Linked to Canine Dilated Cardiomyopathy (DCM)?

 2. High Glycemic Index